-State-of-the-art electronic instrumentation is being developed and used.
-Extensive use is made of computer systems for real-time control of experiments, for data acquisition, processing, and storage, and for digital image processing.
+Other assets include state-of-the-art electronic instrumentation and computer systems for real-time control of experiments, data acquisition, processing, storage, and digital image processing.
 Computational facilities include powerful workstations, on-campus high-performance computing machines, and remote supercomputers such as those generally available at NSF, NASA, and DOE centers.
 Graphics workstations are available to support research in computational fluid dynamics and solid mechanics.